-Are you aware that shyness seems to be increasing in modern society?
+Are you aware that shyness seems to be increasing?

-Besides the fact that surveys, at least in North America, show the number of people who perceive themselves to be shy increasing (it’s usually over 50% now), in sociologist Eric Klinenberg’s 2012 bestselling book, Going Solo – The Extraordinary Rise and Surprising Appeal of Living Alone, he documents a world-wide trend towards more solitary behavior.
+Besides the fact that surveys, at least in North America, have for some time revealed the number of people who perceive themselves to be shy increasing (usually over 50% now), in sociologist Eric Klinenberg’s 2012 bestselling book, Going Solo – The Extraordinary Rise and Surprising Appeal of Living Alone, he documents a world-wide trend towards more solitary behavior.

 Klinenberg reports that in 1950, in the USA, 9% of Americans were living alone.
 Today it’s 28%.
 A million people in New York City live alone, and half of the residences in Manhattan have a single occupant.
 In Stockholm, Sweden, 60% live alone.

 Through interviews with these people, Klinenberg demonstrates that living alone is usually by choice.

 Many like to see this as something negative, a sign of some psychological disease.
 I think it’s just the opposite – a sign that we may be coming to our senses, that we might be returning to a saner world.
 If we lived in a world where most people lived alone, would we have the same appetite for war?
 For unbridled economic expansion?